cody1213/static-dev-boilerplate/README.md

 8. Visit [http://localhost:3000](http://localhost:3000) in your browser

 And that's it.
 Put static files in the www folder and add any API placeholders in the routes.js file.
+If you like jade or less, you can use those folders and they will compile automatically.
+(If not, remove those folders and comment out the grunt lines in app.js.)